Building and Running Sample Jobs for Windows and UNIX

 You can quickly open the project files for all sample applications at once by locating the /All subfolders under Adobe PDF Library:

-To compile and link a selected sample yourself, set your default to its subdirectory and issue the command:
+To compile and link a selected sample, from the command line change to the subdirectory where the sample program is found and issue the command:

 nmake /f makefile.W32